armedad/pushover_listener/README.md

 - Registers Home Assistant as a Pushover Open Client device
 - Listens for push notifications in real time
 - Fires a `pushover_event` on the Home Assistant event bus for each received message
-- Extracts key-value pairs from the message body and includes them in the event data
+- **Parses key-value pairs in the message body and adds them as individual event data fields**

 ## Installation
 1. Copy the `pushover_listener` folder to your Home Assistant `custom_components` directory: